dillionmegida/dillionmegida.com/data/articles/77. difference-between-ng-container-and-ng-template/index.md

 ---

 In this article, we've seen how the `ng-container` and `ng-template` Angular elements work, their differences, and when to use them.
 If you have questions, you can reach out to me on [Twitter - @iamdillion](https://twitter.com/iamdillion)

+Watch the video version of this here: [ng-container vs ng-template](https://youtu.be/LsHQV5VMdFc)